verida/verida-js/packages/vda-node-manager/README.md

 ```
 Here, `name`, `didAddress` and `endpointUri` are unique values.
 In turn, there are no duplicated values for these fields.

-## About Datacenter (Contract owner specific)
+## About Datacentre (Contract owner specific)
-To add storage nodes, we need `datacenterId`.
-Adding `datacenter`s are specific to the owner of `StorageNodeContract`.
+To add storage nodes, we need `datacentreId`.
+Adding `datacentre`s are specific to the owner of `StorageNodeContract`.
-Before adding any storage node, the contract owner should add `data center`s.
+Before adding any storage node, the contract owner should add `data centre`s.

 ## Installation